 Before you start building a website for your voice over business, here are a few guidelines and tips that can help you along the way.

 Choosing the perfect domain name for your voice acting website is no cakewalk.
-On one hand, your domain name preordains so much about the way your site will be found and subsequently perceived by all of its visitors.
+On one hand, your domain name predetermines so much about the way your site will be found and subsequently viewed by all of its visitors.
 On another, a number of domain names have already been claimed.
 You should be strategic and think like a marketer when you are brainstorming available domain names that can help you to stand out and draw visitors to your voice acting website.

 Because a lot of domain names are no longer free for the taking, it’s a good idea to brainstorm multiple options and try to be a bit flexible.
 Some voice talent choose to incorporate their real name into their domain.
 Others may choose to go by a stage name, or use their domain to advertise their signature voice, or the type of voice work that they do.